 The best and smallest travel tripod.
 I wanted to get better photos where I wasn’t on the ground all the time or relying on having a convenient ledge to perch my camera on so I bought this very compact tripod.
 It has worked great for my last few trips but it still doesn’t get quite as tall as I would like for it to be.
 This is also the tripod pictured in the top image of this post.

 This is my latest tripod.
 It is able to shoot at standing person height and somehow still fits in my backpack.
 I absolutely loved having this tripod with me in Japan and Thailand, it helped me get all the shots that I wanted while still being lightweight and easy to to use.
 Other photographers couldn’t believe that I had it stashed in my backpack.

 I usually take my laptop with me when I travel so I can edit some of my photos as I go along.
 This is the card reader I take with me.
 It’s so nice, I bought it twice because I lost the first one, oops!
-It has a variety of card slots and can even read two SD cards at once.
+It has a variety of slots so I am prepared for any situation.